Spring Returns to Finish the Weekend

 Local

-A 'spring chill' will arrive by Wednesday with temperatures in the upper 40's.
+Another strong cold front will approach on Tuesday with a strong with the threat of showers and thunderstorms.
+Some storms could feature strong winds and hail.
+A 'spring chill' will follow the front by Wednesday with temperatures in the upper 40's.